enigmaticmahesh/react-native-nft-app/README.md

 # NFT App

 Dummy NFT App made with React Native for learning.

+Functionalities:

+- UI and Design
-Notable features are design and UI only.
-Oh.. you can filter the available NFTs usingn the Search Bar.
-I will add some other features soon.
+- Filter the available NFTs usingn the Search Bar

 You can view the app with Expo by visiting the landing page for the app.